apache/sis-site/content/downloads.md

 # Download ZIP files    {#bundles}

-Apache {{% SIS %}} is distributed in the form of Java source code in a multi-modules Apache Maven project.
+Apache {{% SIS %}} is distributed in the form of Java source code in a Gradle project (to be migrated to Maven 4 later).
 For convenience, Javadoc and pre-compiled JAR files are available as separated downloads.
 The precompiled JAR files contain most modules and mandatory dependencies.
 Optional dependencies (JAXB implementation, UCAR netCDF library, Amazon SDK) are not included.